michaeljhughes/glowGreenTest/README.md

     }
 }
 ```
+Class name should not contain underscores.
+Static functions can only access static variables and static functions.
+So $this will not work.
+Should use idential comparison operator (===) to ensure type and value are equal.

 #### What is wrong with this SQL query?

 ```sql
 SELECT * FROM table WHERE id = $_POST[ 'id' ]
 ```

+You should never put user input directly into an SQL query as this can allow for SQL injection.
 #### Third party code

 A requirement has come up to use a third party API, write some pros and cons for each of the following: